-New Scots outcome(s) and theme(s)

-rights; access; employability and welfare

-Project aim

-To promote work and work-related opportunities (training, volunteering, work

-experience) to people with a refugee background.
+To promote work and work-related opportunities (training, volunteering, work experience) to people with a refugee background.

-Organisation(s) involved in delive ery Geographical reach of project

-Event organised by the City of Edi

-Council Refugee Team.
-Other part

-listed in narrative below. colleagues and clients from Midlothian.
+Organisation(s) involved in delivery Geographical reach of project Event organised by the City of Edinburgh Event primarily targeted people within the Council Refugee Team.
+Other partners City of Edinburgh area but we were joined by listed in narrative below. colleagues and clients from Midlothian.

-Description of project

 The Job Fair was arranged to address the issue of employment and the impact that work has on successful integration.
 Up until this point 2 of our VPRS clients had found employment as Barbers and six had been employed part-time (12 - 16 hours per week) by a local baker in an Arabic-speaking environment.

 Format was an open-door event, scheduled 10.00 - 14.00 with invitations issued in advance to Refugee Team clients with wider promotion through partner organisations including the third sector and DWP.
 Employers and training providers were contacted by phone and invited to participate; the following organisations each agreed to take a stall at the event:

 Employers Volunteer/Skills

 HSBC Princes Trust

-Starbucks Scottish Refugee Council

-Vittoria Restaurant Group Skills Development Scotland
+Starbucks Scottish Refugee Council Vittoria Restaurant Group Skills Development Scotland

 Pertemps Project Scotland

 Harmony WEACT

 Mitie Community Job Scotland

-RBS Edinburgh Tool Library

-Radisson Hotel Business Gateway
+RBS Edinburgh Tool Library Radisson Hotel Business Gateway

 Amina

 Volunteer Net

 Also on hand was the Income Manager from our initial resettlement accommodation provider - Link Private Sector Leasing - to give advice on the impact of work on Housing Benefit.
 The event was supported by our ESOL partners who cancelled classes and accompanied students to the Fair.
 Interpreters were on hand to assist communication.
 Around one hundred and twenty clients attended and there was a real buzz in the space for most of the morning.

-Cost breakdown

 Room hire

-Staff time in kind
+COSLA Migration Team